phoenix-rtos/phoenix-rtos-doc/libc/posix.md

 It also registers and handles special files, such as `/dev/null` or `/dev/random`.

-In the current implementation some parts of `posixsrv` functionality is kept inside the kernel and accessed using a set of system calls.
+In the current implementation, some parts of `posixsrv` functionality is kept inside the kernel and accessed using a set of system calls.
 Future implementations will instead delegate requests directly to `posixsrv`.

 ## Source code